 Table

-What Are Blocked Exits?
+What are Blocked Exits?

 Any of these scenarios could prevent employees from quickly and easily exiting the building in an emergency, so it's essential to keep exits clear at all times.

-Why Are Blocked Exits a Problem?
+Why are Blocked Exits a Problem?

 In the event of a fire or other emergency, every second counts.
 If employees can't quickly and easily get to an emergency exit, it could mean the difference between life and death.

-Locked doors or unsafe storage that impedes the path of travel to emergency exit doors can significantly increase the risk of harm in high-hazard areas.
+For instance, locked doors or unsafe storage that impedes the path of travel to emergency exit doors can significantly increase the risk of harm in high-hazard areas.

 In some cases, people may even try to move the obstruction themselves, which can further delay evacuation or lead to injuries.
 Only trained personnel should attempt to move anything that is blocking an exit.